 Some of my favourite desserts involving cinnamon include my Cinnamon Banana Bread, Blueberry Banana Cinnamon Pancakes, Instant Iced Coffee, Oatmeal Apple Crisp, Pumpkin Pancakes, and Carrot Cake Cookies.

 Get It In Supplement Form With Soul Life

 Don’t have fresh spices and herbs on hand?
 Do you want all of the health benefits in one simple capsule?

 Soul Life’s Rekick is meant to balance hormones naturally, regulate thyroid function, and reduce inflammation in the body.
 All ingredients are natural and powerful for the body, holistically speaking.

 One of the ingredients in Rekick is Parsley Extract.
 Parsley contains vitamins A,B,C, K, and trace minerals such as iron, copper, magnesium, and potassium.
 It helps detoxify, support liver health, directly works with the thyroid in regulating hormones in the body, improves sleep, regulates menstrual flow and stimulates hair growth.
 Talk about a miracle!
 And that’s only one ingredient in Soul Life’s life-changing supplements.

 Pin it on Pinterest for later!

-This is information that I have put together for you solely from my own holistic research and through my own cooking for my family and I. Keep in mind, I am not a medical professional, but an everyday mom who is mindful of health and nutrition.
+This is information that I have put together for you solely from my own holistic research.
+Coming from a mother, a homemaker, who cooks homemade meals on the daily for my family and I. Keep in mind, I am not a medical professional, but an everyday mom who is mindful of health and nutrition.

 Feel free to share your own experience of what works for you in the comments below.

-I hope that you enjoyed reading this and found it beneficial for your own specific health journey, to becoming the healthiest version of yourself inside and out.
+I hope that you enjoyed reading this and found it beneficial for your own specific health journey.
+Here’s to becoming the healthiest version of yourself inside and out.